Anne McLaren Fellowships

 - Participation in a mentoring scheme and career development programme

 1 Subject to performance and meeting objectives defined in the Performance Development Review Process (PDPR) which reports to Research Board.
 Please check individual requirements with the school which you are applying to.

 How to Apply

 The application process for this scheme is a four-stage process.

-- The first step requires candidates to make contact with the school or department where they are interested in applying.
+- The first step requires candidates to make contact with the academic unit (School, Department or Faculty) where they are interested in applying.
 This is to help ensure that your fellowship project can be supported.
 Contact details for each Faculty/School are provided in the contacts section.
 Please ensure you follow the appropriate instructions for each Faculty.

 - The second stage is the submission of an Expression of Interest form (EOI), which provides a brief outline of the proposed project and details about the applicant.
-Forms must be submitted to the named contact in the host school or department.
-The deadline for expressions closed on 4th November 2016.
+Forms must be submitted to the named contact in the host School/Faculty.
+The deadline for expressions of interest is the 3rd November 2017.

-- Candidates will be notified in early March regarding invitations to attend an interview, likely to be w/c 20th March
+- Candidates will be notified in early March 2018 regarding invitations to attend an interview, likely to be mid March 2018.

 Timeline for recruitment